spray/spray/docs/documentation/spray-routing/predefined-directives-alphabetically.rst

                                        response
-:ref:`-rewriteUnmatchedPath-`          Transforms the ``unmatchedPath`` of the ``RequestContext`` using a given function :ref:`-setCookie-`                     Adds a ``Set-Cookie`` header to all ``HttpResponse`` replies of its inner Route :ref:`-validate-`                      Passes or rejects the request depending on evaluation of a given conditional
+:ref:`-rewriteUnmatchedPath-`          Transforms the ``unmatchedPath`` of the ``RequestContext`` using a given function :ref:`-setCookie-`                     Adds a ``Set-Cookie`` header to all ``HttpResponse`` replies of its inner Route :ref:`-unmatchedPath-`                 Extracts the unmatched path from the RequestContext :ref:`-validate-`                      Passes or rejects the request depending on evaluation of a given conditional
                                        expression
 ====================================== =================================================================================